DESTINATIONS

 narai-ice-candle-fireworks

-Most famous for the historic Nakasendo and its beautifully preserved ‘shukubamachi’ towns, the Kiso Valley is blessed with some of Central Japan’s most beautiful natural landscapes and cultural sites.
-The region is home to pristine forests, emerald rivers and waterfalls, and an undulating landscape of mountains and ravines rising to the brooding summit of Mount Ontake – Japan’s second tallest volcano.
-On this page you will find the following information:
+Most famous for the historic Nakasendo Trail and its beautifully preserved “post towns,” the Kiso Valley is blessed with some of Central Japan’s most beautiful natural landscapes and cultural sites.
+The region is home to pristine forests, emerald rivers, and an undulating landscape of mountains and ravines rising to the brooding summit of Mount Ontake—Japan’s second tallest volcano.

 Where is the Kiso Valley & Nakasendo?